alexandre-dacaf/cliware/docs/roadmap.md

 - [x] 3.2.2 - Change CommandInput to use the autocomplete logic
 - [x] Chr2 - Rename terminal-history (print-history) and transient-output (display)
     - [x] Rename related functions on usePrinter and its uses
+- [x] Chr3 - Deal with enter when select is not multiselect (should select and submit)

 ## Sprint 3: Refactor and formatting